Crespo-Otero-group/fromage/doc/source/script.rst

 Assign charges
 ==============

-For the assignation of charges to moleculecular structures, cryspy uses their connectivity.
+For the assignation of charges to moleculecular structures, fromage uses their connectivity.
 This is achieved through a set of tools all based on the definition of a bond from just the information in an .xyz file.
 Two atoms are considered bonded if their distance is below a certain threshold.